BigBandzJosh/PollingSystem/README.md

 # Functionality:

-Admin Login: An admin can login to the system using the username "admin" and password "pass123".
+Admin Login: An admin can login to the system using the username "admin" and password "pass123".<br>
-Candidate Add: Once logged in as an admin, a candidate can be added to the system by entering their name.
+Candidate Add: Once logged in as an admin, a candidate can be added to the system by entering their name.<br>
-View Count: Admins can check the current vote count for each candidate in the system.
+View Count: Admins can check the current vote count for each candidate in the system.<br>
-Delete Candidate: An admin can delete a candidate from the system.
+Delete Candidate: An admin can delete a candidate from the system.<br>
-User Login: A user can login to the system by entering their username and password.
+User Login: A user can login to the system by entering their username and password.<br>
-User Vote: Once logged in as a user, they can vote for a candidate by entering the candidate's name.
+User Vote: Once logged in as a user, they can vote for a candidate by entering the candidate's name.<br>
 View Count: Users can check the current vote count for each candidate in the system.

 # Modules Used: